Franz Servatius Bruinier: Work

 Bruinier himself published an essay in the "Rundfunk-Rundschau" magazine in 1927 in connection with his music for the radio play "Sahara".
 Under the title "The musical illustration for a radio play" ("Die musikalische Hörspiel-Illustration") he sought to encourage expansion of "music illustrating texts" as background music ("Geräuschmusik") and wrote of the importance of the "finesses of microphonoes" ("Finessen des Mikrophons").

-Bruiniers work with Brecht was completely forgotten for decades: Brecht never mentioned it in his "Hauspostille" compilation or anywhere else.
+Bruinier's work with Brecht was completely forgotten for decades: Brecht never mentioned it in his "Hauspostille" compilation or anywhere else.
 That began to change only in 1973, when the fourth volume of the inventory of Brecht's literary estate was published.
 It included Bruinier signatures on a succession of Brecht songs from 1925 and 1927, which Brecht had kept hold of.
 The collaboration seems to have resulted, in the first instance, from Brecht being required to complete melodies for his "Hauspostille" to which his own "notation skills" were unequal.
-From the state of the manuscripts in question it is clear that Bruiniers contributions ranged from simply writing out melodies that Brecht himself had produced to coming up with his own independent compositions.
+From the state of the manuscripts in question it is clear that Bruinier's contributions ranged from simply writing out melodies that Brecht himself had produced to coming up with his own independent compositions.
 The music for "Alabama Song" was clearly one of the Bruinier originals.
 The subsequent setting of the same song produced by Kurt Weill for "Rise and Fall of the City of Mahagonny" ("Aufstieg und Fall der Stadt Mahagonny") certainly owes the basics of its rhythmic dynamic to the Bruinier original as well as some of the elements in the tune.